-The use of this procedure, with a special input data file, is illustrated in TEST23 and TEST24 which make use of the subroutines WAVEMAKER (IGENMDS=21) and HINGE\MODES (IGENMDS=22), respectively.
-In TEST23 the subroutine WAVEMAKER inputs the depth of the hinge axis from a special file TEST23\WMKRHINGE.DAT.
-In TEST24 the subroutine HINGE\MODES inputs data from the file TEST24\XHINGE.DAT.
-Users who modify the DLL subroutines or make new DLL subroutines can follow the code in these two subroutines for guidance in inputting data from an external file.
+The use of this procedure, with a special input data file, is illustrated in TEST16, TEST18, TEST23 and TEST24.
+In TEST16 the subroutine FREEBEAM_X is used to represent the bending modes and the length of the beam is input from the special file test16_Length.dat.
+In TEST18 the subroutine JACOBI is used to represent the cantilever bending modes with shifted Jacobi polynomials, and the depth of the column is input from the special file test18_depth.dat.
+In TEST23 the subroutine WAVEMAKER inputs the depth of the hinge axis from a special file test23_wmkrhinge.dat.
+In TEST24 the subroutine HINGE_MODES inputs data from the file test24_xhinge.dat.
+Users who modify the DLL subroutines or make new DLL subroutines can follow the code in these subroutines for guidance in inputting data from an external file.